-1 Effective March 1, 2000, clothing and footwear priced under \$110 are exempt from State and City sales taxation.
-This exemption was suspended for one year, effective June 1, 2003, and as of August 2004, the suspension has been extended through the end of May 2005.
+1 Effective March 1, 2000, clothing and footwear priced under \$110 were exempted from State and City sales taxation.
+This exemption was suspended, effective June 1, 2003, and in 2005, the suspension was extended through the end of March 2006.
+(If certain conditions are met, the suspension will continue until March 31, 2007.)
 During the suspension period, several one-week tax holidays have been legislated for clothing and footwear costing less than \$110.
+For city sales tax purposes, legislation adopted in 2005 reinstated the exemption as of September 1, 2005.

-Carnivals or rodeos for certain charitable organizations Agricultural fairs, historical homes, gardens, sites, and museums
+Municipal police and fire department events Certain athletic games Carnivals or rodeos for certain charitable organizations Agricultural fairs Historic homes, gardens, sites, and museums